 For 10 weeks, you will conduct a weekly beat check with the same person on campus.
 Your goal is to build a relationship with this individual and gather potential news ideas based on what's happening within their area.
-You will select one person from any of the following groups to check in with each week: Faculty member, Administrator, Staff member or Student who serves on a committee.
+You will select one person from any of the following groups to check in with each week: Faculty member, Administrator, Staff member or Student who serves on a committee, but as an editor you need to go beyond it and have regular contacts with all college officials.
 Then you'll write a brief summary of what you learned and submit it along with your weekly check-in reports.
+This will help you stay informed about campus activities, generate news ideas and assign tasks to your staff.